The Department of Commerce provides incentives for electric vehicle (EV) infrastructure and industry development.

 For more details on these new requirements, please refer to the following links:

 EV Industry Development Grants

-DCEO provides grants toward projects that support electric vehicle and electric vehicle supply equipment production through the development or expansion of related businesses, including component manufacturers.
-During the Fiscal Year 2012 grant cycle, proposed projects were eligible for grants covering 50 percent of eligible project costs up to a maximum grant award of $1,000,000.
+In the past, the Department of Commerce has provided grants toward projects that support electric vehicle and electric vehicle supply equipment production through the development or expansion of related businesses, including component manufacturers.

 These initiatives provide a strong foundation from which Illinois can pursue the full spectrum of opportunities that EVs offer:

 - Consumer advantages of electricity as a relatively low-cost “fuel” and EVs’ less frequent maintenance requirements

 - Economic development and job creation from the growth of EV-related technologies and services